House Votes To Let Its Leaders Pursue Contempt Lawsuits In Trump Inquiries

 The cases identified specifically in the measure passed on Tuesday were those of Barr and McGahn, although House Judiciary Committee Chairman Jerry Nadler, D-N.Y., said he plans to hold off on filing any suit against Barr for now.

-That followed an accord announced Monday with the Justice Department that permitted Nadler's staff members to gain access to material they'd sought from the Justice Department's Russia investigation.
+That followed an accord announced Monday with the Justice Department that permits Nadler's staff members to gain access to material they'd sought from the Justice Department's Russia investigation.

-A DOJ spokeswoman welcomed the agreement and Democrats' decision to take contempt for Barr off the table.
+A department spokeswoman welcomed the agreement and Democrats' decision to take contempt for Barr off the table.

-But Nadler said he hasn't ruled out suing Barr down the line if DOJ doesn't continue to play ball.
+But Nadler said he hasn't ruled out suing Barr down the line if the Justice Department doesn't continue to play ball.

 Several other Democrats may decide to file their own lawsuits.

-The resolution passed on Tuesday was co-sponsored by the chairmen or women of the House's committees on oversight, foreign affairs, judiciary, Ways and Means, intelligence, and financial services.
+The resolution passed on Tuesday was co-sponsored by the leaders of the House's committees on oversight, foreign affairs, judiciary, ways and means, intelligence and financial services.

-The goal — as Rules Committee Chairman Jim McGovern, D-Mass., said in a hearing of his panel on Monday — is for the House to both investigate and keep its calendar clear enough to legislate: "to walk and chew gum at the same time," McGovern said.
+The goal — as Rules Committee Chairman Jim McGovern, D-Mass., said in a hearing of his panel on Monday — is for the House to both investigate and keep its calendar clear enough to legislate: "To walk and chew gum at the same time," McGovern said.

 The minority scoffs

 Republicans, meanwhile, derided what they called the majority's latest political stunt.
-The legislation isn't even necessary, as House Judiciary Committee Ranking Member Doug Collins, R-Ga., said on Monday, because the Justice Department is giving Nadler what he wants.
+The legislation isn't even necessary, as the House Judiciary Committee's ranking member, Doug Collins, R-Ga., said on Monday, because the Justice Department is giving Nadler what he wants.

 Moreover, Collins and other Republicans said, Democrats are at sixes and sevens trying to sustain the Russia imbroglio long past the point at which Washington and the country have moved on.